 The Southwest Rapid Rewards® Priority Credit Card (along with the other Southwest credit cards) stands out because the 40,000-point intro bonus counts toward the Southwest Companion Pass—an incredibly valuable benefit.

-To earn the Companion Pass, you'll need to either fly 100 qualifying one-way flights or earn 125,000 qualifying points in a calendar year, which means the combined intro bonus get you over halfway there.
+To earn the Companion Pass, you'll need to either fly 100 qualifying one-way flights or earn 125,000 qualifying points in a calendar year, which means the intro bonus can get you over halfway there.
 To finish the requirement, you can earn qualifying points by using a Southwest credit card for purchases, buying Southwest flights or booking partner hotel stays or car rentals.

 Once you receive the Companion Pass, you'll get it for the remainder of the current calendar year and the next calendar year.